Allergies – tips for children starting school

 Sports days & excursions

-- Ensure child/teacher carry emergency kit on school excursions/sports days and special days.
+- Ensure child/teacher carry the emergency kit on school excursions/sports days and special days.

 - Gently inform parents and carers of your child's anaphylaxis.